Billify-VOF/billify-prototype/README.md

 Billify is a proprietary cash flow management and invoice tracking system designed for small to medium-sized enterprises.

-## Our Philosophy: Move Fast and Break Things
+## Our philosophy: Move fast and break things

 At Billify, we embrace the "move fast and break things" philosophy, which emphasizes rapid innovation and iterative development.
 This approach means: